JuiceFV/FeedforwardNeuralNetwork/README.md

 - [Activation Function (ELU) and Derivative + Gradient + Bayes](http://image-net.org/challenges/posters/JKU_EN_RGB_Schwarz_poster.pdf)

 # TODO
-- Delete comments in the code and add description in README
+- Delete comments in the code and add a description in README